Gwillyn/Python-Writing-Tips/README.md

     2. take sum of all the digits
     3. If that sum is a multiple of 10, the number is valid, else it is not.
 ```
+# Dictionaries
+This is a built-in data type, which is a collection of data in the form of key-value pairs.
+defined by curly braces ```{}```.
+Think of them as objects in javascript for reference.